-- Determining the strategy that is responsible for the PIT entry using Find Effective Strategy algorithm on the StrategyChoice table (see Section 3.4.1). - Invoking before expire Interest action of the effective strategy with the PIT entry as the input parameter (Section 5.1.1). - Removing PIT entry.
+- Determining the strategy that is responsible for the PIT entry using Find Effective Strategy algorithm on the StrategyChoice table (see Section 3.5.1). - Invoking before expire Interest action of the effective strategy with the PIT entry as the input parameter (Section 5.1.1). - Entering Interest finalize pipeline (Section 4.2.6).